-If the ultimate deformation capacity (δ_u in Figure 8.1) is exceeded in any of the response history analyses, the strength associated with this mode of deformation should be assumed as zero for that analysis and the stability of the structure and the effects on related strength quantities should be evaluated.

-Commentary: To implement this criterion it is necessary to define the ultimate deformation capacity for each component.
-This may be done directly (see modeling Options 1 to 4 in Section 8.5.3) or indirectly by specifying strain limits in cases in which known but unquantifiable severe deterioration modes exist.
-For instance, the maximum concrete compressive strain in confined concrete might be limited to 0.015 and the longitudinal reinforcement strain might be limited to 0.05 in tension and 0.02 in compression in order to suppress rebar buckling and fracture.
-Chapter 6 of ASCE 41 and Chapters 3 and 4 of ATC 72 (2010) provide suitable recommendations for rotation and strain limits for reinforced concrete components.
-For steel components the recommendations for rotation limits given in Chapter 5 of ASCE 41 and Chapter 3 of ATC 72 (2010) may be used.
+- If the ultimate deformation capacity (δ_u in Figure 8.1) is exceeded in any of the response - 2 history analyses, the strength associated with this mode of deformation should be - 3 assumed as zero for that analysis and the stability of the structure and the effects on - 4 related strength quantities should be evaluated. - 5 Commentary: To implement this criterion it is necessary to define the ultimate - 6 deformation capacity for each component.
+This may be done directly (see modeling - 7 Options 1 to 4 in Section 8.5.3) or indirectly by specifying strain limits in cases in - 8 which known but unquantifiable severe deterioration modes exist.
+For instance, the - 9 maximum concrete compressive strain in confined concrete might be limited to 0.015 - and the longitudinal reinforcement strain might be limited to 0.05 in tension and 0.02 - in compression in order to suppress rebar buckling and fracture.
+Chapter 6 of ASCE - 41 and Chapters 3 and 4 of ATC 72 (2010) provide suitable recommendations for - rotation and strain limits for reinforced concrete components.
+For steel components - the recommendations for rotation limits given in Chapter 5 of ASCE 41 and Chapter - 15 3 of ATC 72 (2010) may be used.

-8.7 Global Acceptance Criteria
+16 8.7 Global Acceptance Criteria

-Global acceptance criteria include peak transient and residual story drift and loss of story strength.

-8.7.1 Story Drift

-8.7.1.1 Peak Transient Drift

-In each story, the mean of the absolute values of the peak transient drift ratios from the suite of analyses shall not exceed 0.03.
-In each story, the absolute value of the maximum story drift ratio from the suite of analyses shall not exceed 0.045.
-Drift shall be taken as the absolute maximum value of drift, regardless of direction.
-Cladding systems, including the cladding itself and cladding connections to the structure, shall be capable of accommodating the mean of the absolute values of the peak transient story drifts in each story.

-Commentary: The use of a story drift limit of 0.03 has resulted in efficient designs that have been judged effective by review panels in recent tall building projects.
-There is general consensus that up to this story drift, structures with proper yielding mechanisms and good detailing will perform well (without significant loss of strength), and that properly attached nonstructural components will not pose a major life safety hazard.
-The drift limit should be applied to the "total" story drift (caused by story racking and story flexural rotation) because it is intended to protect all components of the structure including the gravity system components that are surrounding shear walls or braced frames and are subjected mostly to a story shear (racking) mode of deformation.
-A story drift limit of 0.03 also provides P-Delta control in stories with large vertical loads.
+- 17 Global acceptance criteria include peak transient and residual story drift and loss of story - 18 strength. - 19 8.7.1 Story Drift - 20 8.7.1.1 Peak Transient Drift - 21 In each story, the mean of the absolute values of the peak transient drift ratios from the - suite of analyses shall not exceed 0.03.
+In each story, the absolute value of the - 23 maximum story drift ratio from the suite of analyses shall not exceed 0.045.
+Drifts shall - 24 be assessed within the plane of the seismic-force-resisting element or gravity-framing - element being evaluated.
+For structural systems without primary planes, the engineer of - record shall propose an assessment method for consideration by the peer review panel. - 27 Cladding systems, including the cladding itself and cladding connections to the structure, - shall be capable of accommodating the mean of the absolute values of the peak - 29 transient story drifts in each story. - 30 Commentary: The use of a story drift limit of 0.03 has resulted in efficient designs - that have been judged effective by review panels in recent tall building projects. - There is general consensus that, up to this story drift, structures with proper yielding - 33 mechanisms and good detailing will perform well (without significant loss of strength), - 34 and that properly attached nonstructural components will not pose a major life safety - hazard.
+The drift limit should be applied to the "total" story drift (caused by story - racking and story flexural rotation) because it is intended to protect all components of - 37 the structure including the gravity system components that are surrounding shear - 38 walls or braced frames and are subjected mostly to a story shear (racking) mode of - deformations.
+A story drift limit of 0.03 also provides P-Delta control in stories with - 40 large vertical loads.